dkp1903/devagram/SRS.md

       **Step-By-Step Description :**

-      - User provide details of post that he/she want to see.
+      - User provides details of post that he/she wants to see.
-      - System work on the details of posts.
+      - System then works on the details of the post.
-      - If post exists then system display the post else show particular message.
+      - If post exists then system displays the post.
+Else shows a particular message.

       ### 1.1.7 React to posts

       **Brief Description :**

-      - Users can react to other's post.
-React includes comments, likes.
+      - Users can react to each other's post.
+React includes comments, likes, etc.

       **Step-By-Step Description :**